 The conclave is led by Cardinal Lomeli, dean of the College of Cardinals.
 Among the contenders for papacy are Cardinal Tremblay, a Canadian with good looks and a politician's talent for spin, and Cardinal Adeyemi, a charismatic Nigerian with a hard line on homosexuality.

 Other contenders include Cardinal Tedesco, a ferociously conservative Italian who would bring back the Latin Mass, and Cardinal Bellini, an Italian intellectual and reformer.
 There's also a mysterious Filipino Cardinal from Iraq who was ordained in secret by the late pope.

 The conclave convenes to choose the next pope amidst reports of a suicide bomber in Vatican City and a mass shooting during a Mass.
 The plot thickens, dark secrets are revealed, and the fate of the Church hangs in the balance...

 “Power brings a man many luxuries, but a clean pair of hands is seldom among them.” - Robert Harris

-Today's video features Robert Harris discussing his latest novel, An Officer and a Spy.
+Today's video features Robert Harris discussing his most recent novel, Conclave.
 Enjoy!